patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 # Death

-I may declare that a person has died, and specify to the best of my knowledge the date and time, the location, and the cause of death.

-I may declare that a person is missing presumed dead.

-If I have been declared dead by error, I may correct this by asserting my continued existence.
+In the case where a person has died, I must specify to the best of my knowledge the date and time, the location, and the cause of death.
+I may also declare that a person is missing presumed dead.
+If I have been declared dead or missing by error, I may correct this by asserting my continued existence.

 # Foundation